14 Mistakes Made Only by Short-Sighted People Who Can’t See the Bigger Picture

 Envato Elements

-If you find yourself solving the same problems over and over, it’s time to step back and create some systems.
-It might take a bit more time upfront, but having solid processes in place will save you tons of headaches in the long run.
+If you find yourself solving the same annoying problems over and over, you’re wasting your own time.
+It’s worth stepping back to create a proper system or process.
+It might take a bit more effort upfront, but having solid ways of doing things will save you tons of headaches in the long run.
+Don’t be so busy working that you forget to make the work easier.

 14. Forgetting we’re all connected